Home | Teaching | Publications | Community

 About me

-I have been working in the field of conversational AI for the past twenty years - both in industry and academia.
+I have been working in the field of Artificial Intelligence for the past twenty years - both in industry and academia.

-I received my PhD in Speech Technology from University College London.
+I received my PhD in AI/speech technology from University College London.
 The topic of my dissertation is accent variation modeling and how to improve speech recognition accuracy for accented speakers.
 In short, my research offers a mechanism for automatically generating an idiodictionary, a user-specific pronunciation dictionary, at runtime based on accent features extracted directly from the user's speech.

-I am a Fellow of the Royal Society of the Arts and a board member and technology advisor to World Humanitarian Forum and to Spreeha Foundation.
+I serve as Board Chair and technology advisor for Spreeha Foundation, a nonprofit dedicated to improving healthcare and education and to empowering women and girls in underserved communities in Bangladesh.
+I am a Fellow of the Royal Society of the Arts.
 I have been a member of faculty in the Department of Linguistics since 2009 where I teach in the CLMS program.

 View Michael Tjalve's profile on LinkedIn